5 DAYS FROM $1,899

 Indulge in the natural riches of the Dominican Republic in Samaná

-Immerse yourself in the history and culture of “D.R.” today during an enlightening tour that reveals the island’s flavors, bucolic way of life, and remarkable past.
-During your exploration you’ll visit an whale exhibit, a cigar museum, and even have time for shopping.
+Immerse yourself in the history and culture of D.R. today during an enlightening tour that reveals the island’s flavors, bucolic way of life, and remarkable past.
+The Explorer will anchor in Samaná, and a Zodiac craft will usher our guests ashore this morning.
 Samaná is a lush, laid-back slice of this island, and you'll get to see its beaches and natural glory on a tour today, as well as meet with some locals.
+During your exploration you’ll visit a whale exhibit, a cigar museum, and even have time for shopping.

 Back on board, relax by the infinity pool in the late afternoon sun.